AI Glossary

 User Prompt

-In interactive AI systems, especially Large Language Models (LLMs), a user prompt is the input, question, or instruction provided by a human user to the AI to initiate a response or guide its behavior.
+In interactive AI systems, especially LLMs, a user prompt is the input, question, or instruction provided by a human user to the AI to initiate a response or guide its behavior.
 The design and clarity of the user prompt are critical factors in determining the quality, relevance, and usefulness of the AI-generated output.

 Validation Data